-Under the ENA Open Networks Project Primacy Technical Working Group, all UK DNOs and the NESO have worked together to identify use cases where risks of service conflicts between flexibility requirements in the distribution network and the national transmission system managed by the NESO that may exist.
-Hence, in order to manage these potential service conflicts and to enable networks to be optimised efficiently and transparently, the Primacy group has developed a common set of clear principles and "Primacy" rules.

-"Primacy rules" are a guidance of rules and procedures that essentially determine who has priority between the DNO's and the NESO's network under specific circumstances when flexibility services are procured, influenced by
+Under the ENA Open Networks Project, all UK DNOs and the NESO have worked together to identify use cases where risks of service conflicts between flexibility options may exist, and have developed "Primacy Rules" that will define the methodology for alleviating those risks of conflict.
+"Primacy rules" are a guidance of rules and procedures that essentially determines who has priority between DNO's and the NESO's network under specific circumstances when flexibility services are procured.